Do you need to solve Contact Form 7 not sending email?

 By default, 2 essential tools will already be turned on in the plugin settings:

 - Improved Email Deliverability: WP Mail SMTP will route all of your messages through your new mailer

-- Error tracking: WP Mail SMTP will alert you if it detects problems with your DKIM, SPF, or DMARC records.
+- Email Error Tracking: WP Mail SMTP will alert you if it detects problems with your DKIM, SPF, or DMARC records.

 Detailed Email Logs will track your WordPress sent emails so you can easily see the status of each one in Complete Email Reports.

 Even better, the Pro version also includes a helpful dashboard widget for your WordPress site.
 The widget shows sent and failed emails on a chart.
 That makes it easy to spot issues with your emails quickly.
 And if your mailer supports it, it’ll even show you if emails were Sent and Delivered.